iMicknl/azure-genesys-audiohook/server/python/README.md

 The websocket server is written in Python using the Quart framework for asynchronous processing.
 It is designed to integrate with [Genesys AudioHook protocol](https://developer.genesys.cloud/devapps/audiohook) for real-time transcription and summarization.
 This server is designed to be deployed on Azure as a container.

+> [!NOTE]
+> This application is an example implementation and is not intended for production use.
+It is provided as-is and is not supported.

 ## Prerequisites

 - Python 3.12